LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 People expressed a preference for human contact risk for chatbot confusion is high

-There were significant data challenges
+There were significant data challenges with this sprint;

-\- at top level quite patchy

-\- call centre there are dedicated phone number.
-No single council provided aggregated data across both(????)
+* At the top level it was quite patchy.
+No single council provided aggregated data across both areas

-\- Nearly all calls transferred to back office teams so many more conversations taking place than shown in the
+* Nearly all calls were transferred to back office teams for the councils spoken to, so there are many more conversations taking place than shown in the data

-\- no data for drop-in or home visit services.
-This provision is common/expensive
+* No data was available for drop-in or home visit services although they are offered.
+This provision is both common and expensive so important to consider

-\- No cost data for processing physical mail.
-Print out PDF forms to fill in and send in to scan
+* No cost data was available for processing physical mail.
+For many users they were required to print out PDF forms to fill in and send back to scan

 Observations